 I don’t know that we would have gone had we realized we would be moving across the country shortly after we returned, but I’m really glad we did it, even if the money might have been more practically used for moving expenses.
 It was wonderful, and guess who has been converted to cruising?
 That’s right.
 My husband has actually spent a few hours on the internet since we’ve been home researching different cruise lines and places to go.
 So, I again have hope that I will be able to go on cruises in my life.

 Anyway, moving on with the actual cruise.
 On May 31, we flew up to Seattle and went straight to the dock and boarded the M/S Westerdam (Holland America Line).
 We boarded fairly early, so we had a lot of time to explore the ship, eat the best hamburger I’ve ever had in my life, and relax on the Lido deck while we waited for our rooms to be ready.

 I didn’t take a ton of pictures on that first day.
 Just a few of Seattle as the ship started leaving the dock.
 I have a thing for skylines.
 I love them.
 And who can resist something so glorious as Mt.
 Rainier?

 Once our rooms were ready, we spent some time unpacking and doing more ship exploring.
 I checked out a book from the ship’s library and read on the deck until dinner.
 Our dinners were in the Vista Dining Room and our table was right by the window with a beautiful view of the ocean (obviously).
 I ordered salmon, and in case you were wondering, it was quite good.

-After dinner, my mom and I went to the spa and got ourselves some facials, after which we just hung out with Joel and my dad.
-Joel was in heaven as soon as he found the ping-pong tables, so naturally, that’s what he spent most of his time doing.
+After dinner, my mom and I went to the spa and got ourselves some facials, after which we just hung out with my husband and my dad.
+My husband was in heaven as soon as he found the ping-pong tables, so naturally, that’s what he spent most of his time doing.